CodeWithMihran/Web-Development-Mini-Projects/README.md

-# Tic-Tac-Toe-Game-Web-Development-
+# Web-Development-Mini-Projects
-Learning JavaScript Language and Implementing it to make the Tic-Tac-Toe Game.
+Learning Web Development and Implementing it to make some Mini-Projects.
 <br>
 Author - Md Mihran Sohail
 <br>
-Date - 23.01.2026
+Date - 23.01.2026 (1st Semester of my college).